larrycustodio/portfolio/content/posts/2019-01-08---JavaScript-animations-and-the-rAF-method.md

 #### Finding an Easing function

-Since I wished to come close to JQuery's "swing" easing function, I decided to use easeInOutCubic method:
+Since I wished to come close to JQuery's "swing" easing function, I decided to use the easeInOutCubic method:

 ```text
 const easeInOutCubic = delta => {